Interpreting Behaviors and Geometric Constraints as Knowledge Graphs for Robot Manipulation Control: Robot Knowledge Graphs

+Furthermore, we distinguish the conceptualization among action, decorator and control nodes.
+An action node determines the operations or motion commands to be executed by the robot.
+Thus, the ticking of an action node ${node}_i$ is simply conceptualized as the event \texttt{revt:$\mathrm{{Node}_i}$}, regulated by \texttt{kgs:ActionNodeEvent} in the schema.
+A decorator node modifies the return status of a single child node, which can similarly be denoted as the event \texttt{revt:$\mathrm{{Decorator}_i}$}, regulated by \texttt{kgs:DecoratorNodeEvent} in the schema.

-Control nodes determine the flow of the behavior tree.
-Fundamentally, we discuss the conversion of \textit{Sequence}, \textit{Parallel} and \textit{Fallback} nodes into the EKGs.
-A \textit{Sequence} node propagates the tick from its left child to right, returning \textit{Success} if and only if all its children nodes return \textit{Success}.
-We represent this successful propagation of tick from the left child node ${Node}_1$, to the right child ${Node}_k$ as a sequence of triples:
+A control node regulates the flow of operations in the behavior tree.
+Fundamentally, we discuss the conversion of commonly-used control nodes.

+\textbf{Sequence} A \texttt{sequence} node routes the tick from its left child to the right, returning \texttt{Success} if and only if all its children nodes return \texttt{Success}.
+The routing of ticks is conceptualized as a transitive relation:
-where the \textit{nextEvent} relation acknowledges the sequential propagation between two consecutive child nodes of event from left to right, and so on.
-A \textit{Fallback} Node propagates the tick to its children nodes from left to right, returning \textit{Success} until one child node returns \textit{Success}.
-The propagation is represented similarly to \textit{Sequence} node: